EB1811/dev-articles/CleanerJS.md

 for (const i of arr) if(i > 0) console.log(i)
 ```

-## Spread syntax (...)
+## Spread Syntax (...)
 The spread syntax has multiple uses useful when trying to keep code consice.\
-When used with arrays, it can be used to combine two ararys, or insert something in to an array.
+When used with arrays, it can be used to combine two arrays, or insert something in to an array.
 ```javascript
 // combine two arrays, inserting '3' in between the two. const arr1 = [1, 2]